oakla/Medicine-Notes/Respiratory Block.md

 Classificaion: Do you know the following tumours (risk factors, morphology, principles of staging/grading/major subtypes)?
 - Lung: Small cell, Non-small cell (squamous cell Ca, AdenoCa, undifferentiated, other), carcinoid
 - Pleura: Mesothelioma
-- [Other (sarcomas, leukaemia/lymphoma/myeloma, etc)]
+- Other (sarcomas, leukaemia/lymphoma/myeloma, etc)
 Key aspects for diagnosis and management.
-- Symptoms and signs: when to consider lung Ca
-Primary vs metastasis
+- Symptoms and signs: when to consider lung cancer Primary vs metastasis
 - Management and presentation differences for different subtypes
 - Making a diagnosis - testing